Wed, Nov 04, 2015 at 1pm EDT / 10am PDT

 No matter how rewarding a planning process is in cultivating your stakeholders, focusing your board and staff, and developing your organization, and no matter how promising the goals and objectives of your plan, strategic planning cannot be successful unless it drives... (continued)

-Includes all 14 of the Hour Series training modules: board development, community problem solving, ED performance review, financial management, management excellence, marketing, nonprofit start-up, outcomes measurements, personnel management, program evaluation, resource development, risk management,... (continued)
+Updated 2016 version, includes hyperlinks in guides and updated information.
+Includes all 14 of the Hour Series training modules: board development, community problem solving, ED performance review, financial management, management excellence, marketing, nonprofit start-up, outcomes measurements,... (continued)

-Although the program evaluation is included in the outcomes measurements training module, this module focuses exclusively on the development of program evaluation strategies for new and existing programs.
+This updated 2016 version includes hyperlinked text for easier access to information.
+Although the program evaluation strategies are included in the outcomes measurements training module, this module focuses exclusively on the development of program evaluation strategies for new and existing programs.
 Includes: Power Point, instructor notes, sample agenda, handouts and guide.

 Started 2015-06-25T17:00:00ZThursday, June 25, 2015 at 05:00PM UTC, lasted for about 1 hour